ONDRAFNIRAS/DecayCompute/README.md

 # DecayCompute
-Decay compute is a C# class to compute nuclear decay calculation
+Decay compute is a C# class to compute nuclear decay